Master of Arts in Regional Studies-East Asia

 The MARSEA Curriculum

-MARSEA applicants should have some prior language training and must attain at least third year proficiency in Chinese, Japanese, or Korean, or second year proficiency in Tibetan to earn the degree.
-The language requirement may be met through coursework or by passing a language placement exam at Columbia.
-In addition to the language requirement, the degree program requires completion of a minimum of 30 credits, including a master’s thesis and eight regional courses from a wide range of offerings in Anthropology, Business, Economics, History, International Affairs, Literature, Law, Political Science, and Sociology.
-Of the eight courses, two must be in modern history.
-Candidates must also take courses in at least two different disciplines, and at least one course must focus on an Asian country or sub-region other than the country of specialization.
-At least two of the eight courses must be colloquia or seminars.
+MARSEA students must attain at least third-year level proficiency in Chinese, Japanese, or Korean, or second-year level proficiency in Tibetan to earn the degree.
+The language requirement may be met through coursework or by passing a language placement examination at Columbia.
+In addition to the language requirement, the degree program requires completion of a master’s thesis and 10 courses from a wide range of offerings in Anthropology, Architecture, Business, Economics, History, International Affairs, Literature, Law, Political Science, Social Work, and Sociology (for a minimum of 30 credits).
+Students must take the yearlong MARSEA core seminar (total of 2 courses), 2 courses on the modern history of their country of specialization, courses in at least 2 different disciplines, and at least 1 course on an East Asian country or sub-region other than the country of specialization.
+Students will normally complete more than 30 credits in order to meet these requirements.

 “During my time as a MARSEA student, every professor I met gave me unrelenting support to grow intellectually and pursue my passions.
 The lectures and programs held at the Weatherhead East Asian Institute provided me with the opportunity to explore new ideas and take my writing in a direction that was interesting and original.”